ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 </br>

-Let us get creative and sketch out some details of their interaction -- **what are the states and the update rules**? -- in steps!
+Let us get creative and sketch out some details of their interaction -- **what are the states and the update rules**?

 ### Kiki and Bouba by themselves